 Workshops in Museum Training

-Multi-day museum training workshops provide instruction on museum functions and address the needs of Native museums and cultural centers.
+Museum training workshops provide instruction on museum functions and address the needs of Native museums and cultural centers.
 Topics arise from field and needs assessments, workshop evaluations, formal training requests, and suggestions from host communities.
+Past workshops have provided information on museum basics, collections, audience development, exhibitions, archives and research, fundraising, and language preservation.
+Various Native organizations have hosted workshops across the continent as well as at NMAI facilities in Suitland, Maryland, and Washington, D.C.
+For information on workshops from 1997 to 2007, see Past Workshops and Participants (pdf).

 Museum Technical Assistance